refinedev/refine/documentation/docs/hooks/data/useUpdate.md

 id: useUpdate
 title: useUpdate
 siderbar_label: useUpdate
+description: useUpdate data hook from refine is a modified version of react-query's useMutation for update mutations
 ---

 `useUpdate` is a modified version of `react-query`'s [`useMutation`](https://react-query.tanstack.com/reference/useMutation#) for update mutations.
 It uses `update` method as mutation function from the `dataProvider` that is passed to `<Admin>`.